 How To Measure the Quality of a Hire: A Simple Guide

-While workers are critical to business success, the costs associated with recruiting, hiring, onboarding, and training team members are among most organization’s top expenses.
-Because of this, understanding and improving the quality of hires can have a significant, positive impact on your team’s performance and overall operational efficiencies.
+While workers are critical to business success, the costs associated with recruiting, hiring, onboarding, and training team members are among most organizations' top expenses.
+Because of this, understanding and improving the quality of hires can have a significant, positive impact on your team's performance and overall operational efficiencies.

 Define quality hire criteria

-Quality hire criteria may include:
+Quality-hire criteria may include:

 • Technical skills required to meet role expectations

-• Progress toward goals outlined during onboarding
+• Progress made toward performance goals outlined during onboarding

 You can use the following example as a guide when creating your own scorecard to measure the quality of hires at your organization.